D3Ext/go-recon/README.md

 - Configurable via CLI arguments
 - Easy usage
 - Tools can be combined between them
+- Output results to file in txt or JSON format
 - Supports STDIN and STDOUT
 - Direct access to official package API
 - Tested on Linux